hassio-addons/repository-updater/README.md

 different from the `target` key, in a way that that key specified the add-on target directory inside the git repository of the add-on itself.

-In the above example, `pihole` will be the name of the add-on directory inside the add-ons repository, while `pi-hole` is the directory in the add-on git repo that contains the actual add-on.
+In the above example, `demo` will be the name of the add-on directory inside the add-ons repository, while `src` is the directory in the add-on git repo that contains the actual add-on.

 `repository` specified the location of the add-on on GitHub.
 This must be in `organization/repository` or `username/repository` format.

-Finally, the `image` key defines the Docker container images on Docker Hub for this add-on. `{arch}` can be used as a placeholder for the architecture and is automatically replaced internally by the Repository Updater.
+Finally, the `image` key defines the Docker container images on Docker Hub or the GitHub Container Registry for this add-on. `{arch}` can be used as a placeholder for the architecture and is automatically replaced internally by the Repository Updater.

 ## Add-ons Repository README template